🎁 Limited Deal: Get 20% off your first service and earn 40% for every referral.

 In a QofE report, these adjustments help “normalize” EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) or Seller’s Discretionary Earnings (SDE), allowing buyers to assess what future cash flows might actually look like under new ownership.

-Why Addbacks Matter in M&A Transactions
+Why Addbacks Matter in a QofE Reports in M&A

 When you’re buying or selling a business, earnings are everything.
 Valuations are often based on a multiple of EBITDA or SDE, which makes it essential that the earnings figure is credible.